 Travel insurance is a vital tool that protects you from a wide range of unfortunate incidents that can occur during your travels.
 Although the vast majority of travel insurance claims will be accepted, there is a small percentage which will be denied.

-Thankfully insurance claim denials can easily be avoided by making yourself fully aware of the terms of your policy.
+Thankfully travel insurance claim denials can easily be avoided by making yourself fully aware of the terms of your policy.
 Many reasons that can deny a travel insurance claim can simply be avoided by being a responsible traveller, while others may involve you doing a bit of research and speaking with your insurer to choose the right policy for your travels.

 Let’s explore the most common reasons your travel insurance claim may get denied.